-I’d like to start with mentioning Michael’s craft store.
-Michael’s has large paper packs by their in house brand, Recollections that they sell online and in their local stores.
+I’d like to start by mentioning Michaels craft store.
+Michaels has large paper packs by their in-house brand, Recollections that they sell online and in their local stores.
 This is always my go-to-paper option when I need to pick something up quickly.
-I love the color options and Michael’s often runs sales on the paper packs!
+I love the color options, and Michaels often runs sales on the paper packs!

-Cards and Pockets carries 50-80 pound cardstock. (shop their text weight for ideal thickness)
+Cards and Pockets carry 50-80-pound cardstock. (shop their text weight for ideal thickness)

-Paper Papers is a newer find for me but they definitely are worth exploring.
+Paper Papers are a newer find for me, but they definitely are worth exploring.
 Not only do they carry tons – like 1000’s of paper options but they offer them in a wide range of sizes that are hard to find elsewhere.

 The site Paper Papers carries 50-80 pound cardstock.

-Craft Stash offers metallic, matte, glitter and patterned papers.
-You can opt for pre-color stacked packs or buy one color is bulk.
-Craft Stash is located in the UK so it’s great for Europeans, and they offer fast shipping to US buyers as well!
+Craft Stash offers metallic, matte, glitter, and patterned papers.
+You can opt for pre-color stacked packs or buy one color in bulk.
+Craft Stash is located in the UK, so it’s great for Europeans, and they offer fast shipping to US buyers as well!

 Now I certainly couldn’t leave out crepe paper!
 After all, I teach crepe paper flowers on the blog.
 If you haven’t yet, I encourage you to give crepe paper a try because it really makes your flower realistic.
 Start with my free plumeria crepe paper tutorial and template!